ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 However, it is recommended to use **Static Assignments** for playbooks because it it more relaible while the **Dynamic Assignemnts** are difficult to debug due to its dynamic nature.
 Dynamic Assignments can be used for environment specific variables.

 ## How To Implement Ansible Dynamic Assignments (Include) and Community Roles
+The following steps are taken to Implement Ansible Dynamic Assignments (Include) and Community Roles:

+### Step 1: Introduce Dynamic Assignment into your File Structure

+### Step 2: Update `site.yml` with Dynamic Assignments

+### Step 3: Merge the changes from the dynamic-assignments branch into the main branch

+### Step 4: SSH into the Jenkins-Ansible server, pull files from the `ansible-config-mgt` repository and create a `roles-feature` branch

+### Step 5: Using Ansible-Galaxy, Download Community Roles for Apache, Nginx and MySQL into the roles directory

+### Step 6: Merge changes from the roles-feature into the main branch

+### Step 7: Create a `loadbalancer.yml` file in the static-assignment directory, update the `site.yml` and `dev.yml` file in the playbook and env-vars directories respectively

+### Step 8: Update the `ansible-config-mgt` repository on GitHub with the latest configurations

+### Step 9: Run the Ansible Playbook for the Apache role

+### Step 10:Run the Ansible Playbook for the Nginx role

+### Step 11: Run the Ansible Playbook for the MySQL role